demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 ### fortimanager-address-create
 ***
-Add a new IPv4 address to the
+Add a new IPv4 address.

 #### Base Command